Glensheen Historic Estate: History

 In 1968 the estate was given to the University of Minnesota Duluth to own and operate.
 At the time, Elisabeth Congdon (Chester Congdon's youngest daughter) was given a life estate, allowing her to occupy Glensheen until her death.

-On June 27, 1977, Roger Caldwell, the second husband of Elisabeth Congdon's adopted daughter, Marjorie Congdon LeRoy Caldwell Hagen, was convicted of two counts of first-degree murder and received two life sentences for the murders of Elisabeth Congdon and her nurse, Velma Pietila, on June 27, 1977.
+Roger Caldwell, the second husband of Elisabeth Congdon's adopted daughter, Marjorie Congdon LeRoy Caldwell Hagen, was convicted of two counts of first-degree murder and received two life sentences for the murders of Elisabeth Congdon and her nurse, Velma Pietila, on June 27, 1977.
 Marjorie was charged with aiding and abetting and conspiracy to commit murder but was acquitted on all charges.
 In 1982 Caldwell's conviction was overturned by the Minnesota Supreme Court.
 He was set to be retried but pleaded guilty and submitted a full confession.
 He was later released from prison, and in 1988 he committed suicide.
 In the intervening years, Marjorie Congdon Caldwell Hagen was twice convicted of arson, for which she served 12 years in prison, and was once wanted for bigamy in North Dakota.

 In 1979, two years after Congdon's murder, the mansion opened to the public.
 For years, the third floor and attic were closed to the public due to safety concerns over limited access, but both areas were opened to small group tours in 1992.
 The estate is listed on the National Register of Historic Places.